Featured post

 AVCC Webinar: 2025 Updates to the Climate Action Plan

 The Vermont Climate Council is in the process of updating the state’s Climate Action Plan, with a finalized plan due by July 1, 2025.
 This plan has a necessarily broad focus on cutting climate pollution and helping communities adapt and become more resilient in a warming world.
-On Wednesday, March 26, the AVCC and VECAN (the Vermont Energy and Climate Action Network) are co-hosting a webinar to explore some of the ideas in play and how you (and your networks) can help shape the plan.
-Join us at noon to get an update directly from the Climate Council members who are helping to lead the pollution cutting, rural resilience, and agriculture and ecosystems pieces of this important work.
+On Wednesday, March 26, the AVCC and VECAN (the Vermont Energy and Climate Action Network) co-hosted a webinar to explore some of the ideas in play and how you (and your networks) can help shape the plan.

 Climate Action Plan – Status Update and Input Opportunities